MariaPaniw/Bio_Stats_Course_UCA/README.md

 # Bio_Stats_Course_UCA
 Biological and Ecological Statistics using R - A Course of the UCA Biology Department

-###Sessions:
-May 25-June 18, 2015 (Mondays & Wednesdays, 5-7 pm)
-###Location:
-BIOBLIOTECA, Campus Rio San Pedro, Puerto Real (Espacio de Aprendizaje)
+PLEASE NOTE THAT I AM REVISING THE .MD FILES AND FOR NOW, ONLY PDFs OF THE LECTURES ARE AVAILABLE

+# Experimental Design and Analysis in R

+###Taught by:
+Maria Paniw, PhD student in Departamento de Biología (Área de Botánica), CASEM
+###Taught for:
+Undergraduate, graduate, and postgraduate students/researchers in biology/ecology

 ###Course description:
-Biological data collected in the field or even in experimental settings is often very complex and can defy the assumptions of simple ANOVA or regression-based tests of significance.
-This course reviews these assumptions and then focuses on theoretical background and practical examples of implementing non-linear statistical modeling techniques using the statistical language R.

-This is a hands-on applied course, where students will be introduced to R and will use this platform throughout the course to implement non-linear least square regression, generalized linear models for count and dichotomous data, and non-parametric methods.
-Students will be provided with data examples throughout the course and will be encouraged to implement the analytical tools using their own data in homework exercises.
+Experimental design is essential in all natural sciences.
+For decades, simple ANOVA designs have dominated literature.
+However, with advances in statistical applications, more complex, hierarchical designs are increasingly applied to separate treatment effects from noise.
+One statistical application that facilitates the analysis of experimental data is R and in this course, you will learn how to use several statistical packages in R to this goal.
+This is a hands-on applied course, where students will apply several basic statistical frameworks in R by working though examples, either using their own or simulated data.

-At the end of the course students should:
+###At the end of the course students should:
-  -	become familiar with descriptive statistics, inference, and plotting in R;
+-	Understand basic experiment design approaches
-  -	get a substantial knowledge of linear and generalized linear models implemented in R.
+-	Get a good idea of ANOVA and linear regression in R
+-	Become familiar with mixed effect models

 ###Prerequisites:
-Students should be familiar with ANOVA and linear regression as we will go over these concepts only briefly.
-Students will be working on their own computers and should have R and R Studio installed and ready to go.
+A working knowledge of R.

 ###Syllabus:

-Monday, May 25
-  -	R, CRAN, and R packages
-  -	Types of data and R objects (e.g., vectors, matrices, lists)
-  -	Most important R functions
-  -	Basic data manipulation with R functions
-  -	R plots

-Wednesday, May 27
+-	Overview of experimental designs
+-	Factorial or ANOVA designs
-  -	R in action: Linear regression and ANOVA
+-	Block and hierarchical designs

-Monday, June 1
-  -	R in action: Combining regression and ANOVA -> ANCOVA
+-	Analysing factorial designs: ANOVA, linear regression, and ANCOVA

-  -	Analyzing hierarchical designs: Mixed effect linear models
+-	A framework for factorial analysis: generalized linear models (GLM)

-Wednesday, June 3
-  -	Concept: Maximum likelihood estimation – the key concept in modern statistics

-Monday, June 8
-  -	Concept: non-linear least square regression
-  -	R in action: the nls function

-Wednesday, June 10
-  -	Concept: discrete probability distributions (Poisson, Binomial, and Negative Binomial)
+-	Binomial models
+-	Poisson models

-  -	R in action: Generalized linear models
+-	Analysing block and hierarchical designs: linear mixed models (LMER)

-Monday, June 15
+-	Plots as random effects
+-	Repeated-measure analysis

-  -	R in action: Generalized linear (mixed effect) models
+-	Generalized linear mixed models (GLMER)
-  -	Concept: non-parametric models (generalized additive models)

-Wednesday, June 17
-  -	R in action: GAM
+-	Examples with nested data